SERVICE INDUSTRY SURVEYS

-Australian National Accounts (ANA) data are useful for making broad comparisons across industries to illustrate the economic importance of the cultural sector.
+Australian National Accounts (ANA) data are useful for making broad comparisons across industries to enable a picture to be drawn of the economic importance of the cultural sector.
 However, the ANA does not have detailed information on the operations of each of the cultural industries.
-Such information is available from a series of ABS Service Industry Surveys (SIS) run over various years (2002-03, 2003-04, 2006-07 and 2007-08).
+Such information is available from a series of ABS Service Industry Surveys (SIS) run over various years (1999-2000, 2002-03, 2003-04 and 2006-07).

-From 2003-04 SIS included employing and non-employing businesses.
+The recent 2003-04 and 2006-07 SIS included employing and non-employing businesses.
 The earlier SIS included only employing businesses (unlike data for the ANA) and therefore do not reflect the activities of the whole industry.
 However, even though there are numerous businesses in Australia without employees, their overall contribution to economic activity is relatively small.

 |Performing arts operation |

 |Performing arts venue operation |

 |Film and video productions and post production services |

 |Other services to the arts |

 |(a) Excludes some of the cultural industries such as publishing and recorded media and the creative arts. |

 |(b) Consists of commercial free-to-air and subscription broadcasters and excludes public and community TV broadcasters. |